qiling9760/sep10-freedom-project/blog/entry05.md

 color: blue;
 }
 ```
 I can give a shortcut to the name of the scss file if its name is too long.
+The shortcut can only be letters.
+Numbers or symbols will be undefined.
 ``` SCSS
 @use 'style2' as two;